citp/privacy-policy-historical/m/my/myt/mytemplatestorage.com.md

 ## Questions and Suggestions

-If you have questions or suggestions about this privacy policy, or your own personal information, please e-mail us at support@mytemplatestorage.com.
+If you have questions or suggestions about this privacy policy, or your own personal information, please e-mail us at [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection)